XENONnT/reprox/EXAMPLES.md

 Below are several more advanced use cases.

+## Changing the defaults of processing

+You might want to play with the config file that says how many resources one uses by default.
+The `reprocessing.ini` file.
+You

 ## Use custom config

 You might want to process some data with slightly different settings, this can be done using